galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 {: .hands_on}

-Now we will verify the performance by creating and analysing the plots:
+Now we will verify the performance by creating and inspecting the plots:

 ![confusion_matrix](images/confusion_matrix_bagging.png "Confusion matrix for the bagging classifier.")